jscs-dev/node-jscs/OVERVIEW.md

 Clean output without colors.

 ### `--max-errors` (`-m`)
-Set the maximum number of errors to report (pass "null" to disable this).
+Set the maximum number of errors to report (pass -1 to report all errors).

 ### `--help` (`-h`)
 Outputs usage information.